Frequently Asked Questions

 How do I apply to the summer programs?

-If you are on a laptop or desktop, on any of the pages in the NHAS website, scroll to the top of the page move your cursor to the upper bar and click on ‘How to Apply’.
+If you are on a laptop or desktop, on any of the pages in the NHAS website, scroll to the top of the page move your cursor to the upper bar and click on 'Apply After School' or ‘Apply - Summer’.
 On a Tablet, look for the 3 horizontal Menu Bars at the top right corner of your screen and click to open the navigation bar.